AlyonkaB/super-duper-guacamole/README.md

 ## Usage

-send /start to bot in telegram and continue interactin with it.
+send /start to bot in telegram and continue interacting with it.

 ### Start to bot: